Supporting U.S. national security & foreign policy priorities

 Facilitating a 360° cultural exchange

-By living in the U.S. and interacting with Americans on a daily basis, international students learn firsthand about American culture and American citizens The program also allows Americans (co-workers, customers, and hosts) to learn about the students and their countries and cultures, fostering mutual respect and understanding.
-A key purpose of SWT is to encourage meaningful interactions between visiting students and Americans.
+By living in the U.S. and interacting with Americans on a daily basis, international students and young professionals learn firsthand about American culture and American citizens Their programs also allow Americans to learn about the participants and their countries and cultures, fostering mutual respect and understanding.
+The fundamental purpose of all J-1 Exchange Visitor Programs is to encourage meaningful interactions between visiting participants and Americans.